jayleenjiang/jayleenjiang/README.md

+# Hi there! 👋

-# Hi, I'm Jayleen Jiang, a rising senior majoring in Mathematics @ Mount Holyoke College.
+I'm Jayleen Jiang, a rising senior majoring in Mathematics @ Mount Holyoke College.

 My research focuses on mathematical modeling, optimization, and computational methods across applications in physics, robotics, neuroscience, and public infrastructure.